tomphlpp/eks-bucstop/README.md

 ## Warning: Before this can be used collaboratively, you must configure terraform remote state storage.
-(Can be an s3 bucket)
+(Can be an s3 bucket... s3 module included for your convienence)
 ## 🛠️ Cluster Infrastructure

 This Terraform configuration creates and manages an **EKS cluster** using the **AWS Terraform modules**.
 The cluster includes: